CiscoDevNet/cloud-cml/README.md

 The included default `config.yml` configures generated passwords for the following secrets:

 - App password (for the UI)
-- System password for the OS system administration user
+- System password for the OS system <virl_username>istration user
 - Cluster secret when clustering is enabled

 Regardless of the secret manager in use or whether you use random passwords or not:  You **must** provide a valid Smart Licensing token for the sytem to work, though.